Guide for new liquor licensees

 - safety concerns

-- concerns from residential neighbours about trading hours or excessive noise.
+- concerns from neighbours about trading hours or excessive noise.

 Members include liquor licensees and other stakeholders such as community groups, local councils and police.

 SNP boards address late-night alcohol and community safety issues.